 Day 11: Samagaon – Dharmashala ( 5 – 7 hours)

 Day 12: Dharmashala- Larkya pass – Bimthang ( 9 – 11 hours)

 Day 13: Bimthang – Goa ( 4 – 6 hours)

 Day 14: Goa – Syange ( 5 – 7 hours)

 Day 15: Syange – Besisahar ( 5 – 7 hours)

 Day 17: Departure your destination.

-When is Right Time To Trek Manaslu For Group Trekkers
+When is the Right Time To Trek Manaslu For Group Trekkers

-Manaslu Round Trekking is suitable during spring season.
-Particularly if you plan your trip for the months between March to May then you might have momentous experience.
-The trail is full of rural Nepal setting with plethora of Mountain Vistas.
+Manaslu Circuit (Round) Trekking is suitable during the spring season.
+Particularly if you plan your trip for the months between March to May then you might have a momentous experience.
+Besides, The trail is full of rural Nepal setting with a plethora of Mountain Vistas.